Last updated: November 20, 2025

 ⚠ Safety Tip: Lithium-powered internal heaters can overheat or fail silently.
 Seniors with memory lapses may forget to disconnect charging leads, elevating fire risk.
 Use UL-listed external heating pads or wearable throws instead—they are replaceable and designed with auto shut-off timers.

-- Positioning: Keep the doll seated in a chair (do not move to a bathtub).
+- Positioning: Keep the doll seated in a stable chair or on a sofa.
+Do not move to a bathtub or shower.
 This eliminates the need for heavy lifting and reduces fall risk.

 Overcoming Stigma: How to Discuss This with Family